Comparison·Jun 15, 2026·12 min read

 CRIF has the most physical Southeast Asia presence of any incumbent decisioning vendor: regional offices in Hong Kong and Singapore, local offices in Manila, Cebu, Jakarta, Kuala Lumpur, Hanoi, and Ho Chi Minh City, and the Brankas joint open-banking credit score product live in the region.
 We name those facts clearly because any prospect doing serious diligence will find them.

 The presence is real.
 The fit is not universal.
 The CRIF Manila and Jakarta offices call on the same tier-one bank segment in those markets that GDS Link and Provenir target, with the same multi-quarter sales motion, the same six-figure floor, and the same assumption that the buyer has a risk-engineering team and an existing CRIF bureau relationship.
-If you are a tier-one PH or ID bank with that profile, you will see CRIF in the room and that is appropriate.
-We do not pretend to compete for that deal.
+A lender outside that profile is not going to be a CRIF StrategyOne customer regardless of whether the office is local.
+The product is built for a different buyer at a different price point on a different timeline.
+That is the larger, worse-served, faster-growing market, and it is also the market where document quality is worst and same-week activation matters most.

 Where the StrategyOne model breaks for the rest of the market

 The bundle is the wrong shape.
-A fintech doing thirty million dollars in annual originations does not need to procure bureau data, decisioning, fraud, anti-money laundering, debt collection, and originations from one vendor.
+A lender doing thirty million dollars in annual originations does not need to procure bureau data, decisioning, fraud, anti-money laundering, debt collection, and originations from one vendor.
 They probably already use a bureau API directly.
 They probably already have KYC and AML covered by a specialist vendor at a tenth of what an enterprise bundle would cost.
 What they need is the decisioning layer that sits in the middle of the stack they already have.
 Buying the entire CRIF group bundle to get the decisioning component is the wrong economics.

 The no-code positioning has a professional-services dependency.
 StrategyOne is the most explicitly no-code-positioned platform in the incumbent set.
 That positioning is real at the user-interface layer.
 It is also real that the CRIF page promoting StrategyOne states clearly that CRIF professionals deliver consultancy, setup, training, configuration, and ongoing support.
-For a mid-market lender with no risk-engineering team, the implication is that the no-code claim assumes a CRIF consultant alongside the credit officer.
+For a lender with no risk-engineering team, the implication is that the no-code claim assumes a CRIF consultant alongside the credit team.
 That is a different operational model from a credit officer who logs in, edits a rule, and ships it.

 The industry breadth dilutes lender focus.
 StrategyOne is sold across banking, telecom, utilities, insurance, and retail.
 That breadth comes with a cost: the product roadmap, the AI assistant tuning, and the partner ecosystem are pulled across multiple verticals.
 Floowed serves only lenders.
 The product, the partner integrations, and the AI work are all tuned to one vertical.